Category:

 • Aline AI: Draft, redline, and query contracts 5-10x faster than manual methods, with AI playbooks tailored to your company’s risk profile.

-• Workflows: Collaborate across departments with automated approvals, sign-offs, and CRM integrations so no one is left out of the loop.
+• Automated contract workflows: Collaborate across departments with automated approvals, sign-offs, and CRM integrations so no one is left out of the loop.

 • AlineSign: Collect unlimited electronic signatures with no per-document fees, fully compliant with ESIGN and UETA.

-• AI Repository: Store and organize every agreement in one place, with AI-powered search and insights to track renewals, clauses, and key terms.
+• Central contract repository: Store and organize every agreement in one place, with AI-powered search and insights to track renewals, clauses, and key terms.

 • Aline Associate: Use an AI agent that taps into your repository and legal sources to handle complex, multi-step tasks.

-• Reporting & analytics: Generate contract reports in minutes, track expiration dates, and surface key metrics for leadership.
+• Reporting and analytics: Generate contract reports in minutes, track expiration dates, and surface key metrics for leadership.

-• Integrations: Sync seamlessly with Salesforce, HubSpot, Google Drive, Box, OneDrive, and more.
+• Integrations: Keep your entire workflow seamless by syncing with Salesforce, HubSpot, Google Drive, Box, OneDrive, and more.

 • Security: SOC II certified with advanced encryption, so your data stays private and protected.